-Teams from England, Ireland, Scotland, Wales, the NRA and Great Britain (see Para 107)
+Teams from England, Ireland, Scotland, Wales, the NRA and Great Britain (see Para 106)

-- 21 a No person may apply to or be selected to join an NRA or Great Britain touring team or to represent the NRA or Great Britain in an international match unless he is a full member of the NRA. - b A person will only be eligible to represent Great Britain if he satisfies the test of nationality.
-The test shall be either: - i country of birth, or - ii legal citizenship, or - iii country of residence for a continuous period of not less than five years preceding the date of a match, or - iv descent from a parent qualified by country of birth or legal citizenship. - c A person who has been a member of a team competing against Great Britain shall not be allowed to represent Great Britain for the next 21⁄2 years. - d Sub-Para c does not apply to a person who is representing England, Ireland, Scotland or Wales against Great Britain in a match outwith the Imperial Meeting.
-Sub-Para c does not apply when two or more teams representing Great Britain compete in the same match.
+- 21 a No person may apply to or be selected to join an NRA or Great Britain touring team or to represent the NRA or Great Britain in an international match unless he is a full member of the NRA. - b The captain of an NRA or Great Britain representative team shall, before selecting any person as a member of such a team or as a member of a squad from which such a team will be selected, obtain confirmation from NRA staff that the person meets the condition at sub-paragraph (a) above. - c A person will only be eligible to represent Great Britain if he satisfies the test of nationality.
+The test shall be either: - i country of birth, or - ii legal citizenship, or - iii country of residence for a continuous period of not less than five years preceding the date of a match, or - iv descent from a parent qualified by country of birth or legal citizenship. - d A person who has been a member of a team competing against Great Britain shall not be allowed to represent Great Britain for the next 21⁄2 years.

+e Sub-Para d does not apply to a person who is representing England, Ireland, Scotland or Wales against Great Britain in a match outwith the Imperial Meeting.
+Sub-Para d does not apply when two or more teams representing Great Britain compete in the same match.

 A member of the NRA who is a citizen of the Isle of Man or one of the Channel Isles and who is not eligible to represent any country outside the Isle of Man or the Channel Isles may, with the approval of their home Governing Body, apply to be a member of a GB team.
-Paragraph 21c above shall apply to such a person.
+Paragraph 21d above shall apply to such a person.

 - A person who has been a member of, or a reserve for, a team representing England, Ireland, Scotland or Wales in a discipline Controlled (as defined at Para 47a) by the NRA, shall never be allowed to represent another of these countries in that discipline.
-As an exception, a person who while under the age of 19 years has represented one of England, Ireland, Scotland or Wales, may on one occasion only and before first representing England, Ireland, Scotland or Wales when aged 19 or over, change their representative allegiance to any other one of England, Ireland, Scotland or Wales that they are eligible to represent. - A person who finds that, as a consequence of the interaction of eligibility rules, he is denied any way to participate in an event under the control of the NRA, may apply to the Shooting Committee for a dispensation from such parts of Paras 21-22 as are necessary to enable him to participate. - 24 Representative Great Britain or NRA teams may only travel overseas following receipt of an official invitation from the Governing Body, recognised by the NRA, of the country or countries concerned. - 25 Reserved
+As an exception, a person who while under the age of 19 years has represented one of England, Ireland, Scotland or Wales, may on one occasion only and before first representing England, Ireland, Scotland or Wales when aged 19 or over, change their representative allegiance to any other one of England, Ireland, Scotland or Wales that they are eligible to represent. - 23 A person who finds that, as a consequence of the interaction of eligibility rules, he is denied any way to participate in an event under the control of the NRA, may apply to the Shooting Committee for a dispensation from such parts of Paras 21-22 as are necessary to enable him to participate. - 24 Representative Great Britain or NRA teams may only travel overseas following receipt of an official invitation from the Governing Body, recognised by the NRA, of the country or countries concerned. - 25 Reserved